Oxford-Dynamics-Repository/howto.github.io/README.md

 # How To Use AVIS

 ## Intro
-AVIS is an intelligent search interrogation software that utilises the power of AI and NLP.
+AVIS (A Very Intelligent System) is a proprietary development by Oxford Dynamics Limited, UK.
+AVIS is an intelligent search and interrogation system that utilises the power of AI and NLP.

-_The website is currently under development, as such, certain features may not be available or fully working._
+The web interface, and underlying AVIS technology, is currently under development, so some bugs may be evident.
+We would greatly appreciate it if you could let us know if you encounter any and we’ll do our best to address them as quickly as possible.
+You can let us know via email to:  lets_talk@oxdynamics.com

+We hope you enjoy AVIS’ power to unlock the information in your documents!

 ## Demo 🎥: